rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 Features:

-* Tuned mainly for gamedev and it uses low CPU load.
+- Tuned mainly for gamedev and has low CPU usage.
-* Support for standard MIDI files.
+- Support for standard MIDI files.
-* No dependencies other than the standard library.
+- No dependencies other than the standard library.
-* Available under a permissive license (MIT).
+- Available under a permissive license (MIT).

 [rustysynth-video]: https://www.youtube.com/watch?v=o9rPTJIPmVk
 [RustySynth]: https://github.com/sinshu/rustysynth